-GraphQL is an open source query language that lets the client to choose which data it requests by making a single request to the server.
+GraphQL is an open-source query language that lets the client choose which data it requests by making a single request to the server.
 It offers a query in the method of a string that is sent to a server.
 The server understands the query and then returns the result in the form of JSON format to the client.
 GraphQL delivers a syntax that defines how to ask for data that is called a Schema at its basic.
 It is database agnostic and the whole thing by making a single endpoint responsible for accepting queries, somewhat than trusting on the REST API approach of having distinct endpoints for each service.

-GraphQL is created by Facebook that used it internally for their mobile applications since 2012, instead to the common REST architecture.
+GraphQL is created by Facebook that used it internally for their mobile applications since 2012, instead of to the common REST architecture.
 It enables requests for exact data that provides clients additional control over what information is sent.
-Facebook needed a powerful data-fetching API when to build GraphQL du to handle all the task of Facebook.
+Facebook needed a powerful data-fetching API when to build GraphQL du to handle all the tasks of Facebook.
 It is simple and easy to learn and use by their product developers.
 GraphQL was developed to rebuild Facebook’s native mobile applications.

 Operations of GraphQL